formform.expr

 (eval->expr expr)(eval->expr expr env)

-• env must be a map with a content/variable in expr as a key
+• env must be a map from variables to expressions

 eval->expr-all